essentialblend/personal-website/content/notes/_index.md

 title: Notes
 ---

-A catalogue of all my academic ventures.
-This typically includes notes and transcripts from textbooks, research papers, etc.

-I may redact the academic content for copyright purposes.
+Shelf for all my academic ventures.
+These typically include notes and transcripts from textbooks, research papers, etc. I may redact any academic content for copyright purposes.